joey-91/Vinyl-Project/README.md

 ## Motivation

 This was the final project of my General Assembly Data Science Immersive course.
-I wanted to build something a little more interesting than the datasets available on Kaggle, and a tool I could potentially use for myself.
+I wanted to build something a little more interesting than the datasets available on Kaggle, and a tool I could potentially use myself for finding bargains.

 ## Methodology